 As you have hopefully heard, we kick off a generosity campaign this coming Sunday.
 The goal of the campaign isn't to just get more money from you, nor is it to fill your head with a bunch of biblical ideas.
 Rather, the goal of the series is to help you see what God wants for you by helping you grow in generosity in all areas of life.
 (In Riverwood-speak, we want to help you open up your FIST (Finances, Influence, Skills, and Time) in even more Christ-honoring ways.)

 Here is what the generosity campaign will look like:

 So to kick us off, let's read our key passage for this How to be Rich series:

 As for the rich in this present age, charge them not to be haughty, nor to set their hopes on the uncertainty of riches, but on God, who richly provides us with everything to enjoy.
 They are to do good, to be rich in good works, to be generous and ready to share, thus storing up treasure for themselves as a good foundation for the future, so that they may take hold of that which is truly life.
 (1 Timothy 6:17-19)

 If you are like me, you don't see yourself as "rich."
 After all, the late Robin Leach would probably never have called you to be a guest on his show, Lifestyles of the Rich and Famous.
 So because you don't see yourself as rich, let me help you understand who the rich are and the type of life they live.

 Truly, you are richer than you realize.
-Which means, the Apostle Paul’s first phrase in our key passage (“as for the rich”) pertains to you.
+This means, the Apostle Paul's first phrase in our key passage ("as for the rich") pertains to you.

 This is why we are going to take six weeks to contemplate the call to generosity Paul wrote in these three verses.
 My hope is that you will see that generosity isn't just about giving money, but about your life - your approach, your perception, and your attitude.
 And I hope you will also see that the generous life is truly a joyous life.